- HOME

 Time zone: If your webinar is being run across multiple time zones, make sure that your emails are tailored for each region and that the mailers are sent at the peak time of the respective regions.

-How to send these webinar mailers
+How to send the webinar email sequence

 These webinar mailers can be most effective when sent from an email service that can help maximize delivery speed and inbox placement.
 Zoho ZeptoMail is one such service that was built with the sole purpose of ensuring great deliverability for transactional emails.
 You can use SMTP or email API to send out transactional emails for your webinar using ZeptoMail: